 Bonnie Paruch is a signature member of the Pastel Society of America.
-Her vibrant pastel paintings have been juried into the presigious P.S.A.
-National shows in New York five times, garnering three awards.
+As of August 28, 2014, she has been awarded the honor of "Master Pastelist" Her vibrant pastel paintings have been juried into the presigious P.S.A.
+National shows in New York six times, garnering four awards.

 In 2002 she wrote an article describing her plein air painting techniques for International Pastel Artist magazine.
 International Artist magazine has featured Bonnie's plein air work and identified her as one of "America's leading landscape painters".